-Indigenous, Aboriginal and Torres Strait Islander
+First Nations, Aboriginal and Torres Strait Islander

-In much of our content we use the term 'Indigenous people/s' when referring to Aboriginal and/or Torres Strait Islander people/s.
-We recognise it's appropriate to use different words in different situations, but for ease of communication we've chosen to refer to 'Indigenous people/s' using a term that's succinct.
-We acknowledge that the word 'Indigenous' can be contentious and that some Indigenous people prefer other terms.
-Where possible, it's best to adopt the preferred terminology of Indigenous people living in your local context.
+In much of our content we use First Nations people when referring to Aboriginal and/or Torres Strait Islander people.
+We recognise it's appropriate to use different words in different situations, but for ease of communication we've chosen 'First Nations people' using a term that's succinct.
+This language has evolved over time.
+We previously used 'Indigenous people', but acknowledge that the word 'Indigenous' can be contentious and some First Nations people prefer other terms.
+Where possible, it's best to adopt the preferred terminology of First Nations people living in your local context.

-We acknowledge the diversity among Indigenous people living in Australia.
-Therefore, we avoid phrases such as 'all Indigenous people'.
-Instead we prefer to refer to 'many' or 'some' Indigenous people.
+We acknowledge the diversity among First Nations people living in Australia.
+Therefore, we avoid phrases such as 'all First Nations people'.
+Instead we prefer to say to 'many' or 'some' First Nations people.

-For many of our audiences, in particular the education sector, the term 'Aboriginal and Torres Strait Islander people/s' is preferred to 'Indigenous people/s'.
-This aligns with ACARA (Australian Curriculum Assessment and Reporting Authority), Narragunnawali and language used in the Australian Curriculum, for example the Aboriginal and Torres Strait Islander Histories and Cultures cross-curriculum priority.
+For many of our audiences, in particular the education sector, the term 'Aboriginal and Torres Strait Islander people is preferred.
+This aligns with ACARA (Australian Curriculum Assessment and Reporting Authority), Narragunnawali and language used in the Australian Curriculum; for example, the Aboriginal and Torres Strait Islander Histories and Cultures cross-curriculum priority.

-When using 'Aboriginal and Torres Strait Islander people/s' it's appropriate to refer to 'other Australians' or 'non-Indigenous Australians' as a comparison.
+When using 'Aboriginal and Torres Strait Islander people' it's appropriate to refer to 'non Indigenous people (or Australians)' as a comparison.